Loyola Ramblers Logo

 What is Loyola Ramblers?

 The university’s athletic teams in the Rogers Park neighborhood of Chicago compete in NCAA Division I in the Atlantic 10 conference.
 Basketball games are held in the Gentile Arena, where the LU Wolf mascot keeps the atmosphere going.
 Teams in burgundy and gold participate in various sports.
-The nickname “Ramblers” is due to their history of gaming trips and Chicago’s urban culture.
+The nickname “Ramblers” stems from their history of gaming trips and Chicago’s urban culture.

 1959 – 1990

 The team’s logo is a monogram that includes the first letters of the university’s name.
 The design is characterized by simplicity and harmony.
 Loyola was named in honor of the Catholic priest Ignatius of Loyola, founder of the Society of Jesus, later known as the Jesuit Order.
-The role of the Jesuits in the university’s history is reflected in its visual identity.
+The Jesuits’ role in the university’s history is reflected in its visual identity.

 The letter “U” stands out in size compared to “L,” emphasizing the importance of the educational institution.
 The upper lines of the letters are designed in column capitals, symbolizing the role of education and knowledge.

-The logo’s burgundy and gold shades refer to the coat of arms of the Oñaz-Loyola family, the saint’s origin.
+The logo’s burgundy and gold shades refer to the coat of arms of the Oñaz-Loyola family, from which the saint descended.
 Thus, the logo connects the university’s identity with its historical and cultural heritage.

 1990 – 1994

 The emblem combines several symbols connected to sports and the university’s history, rooted in Jesuit traditions.
 The central element is a wolf depicted against an oval background.
-The animal was chosen because of the Loyola coat of arms, which shows two wolves leaning over a camp kettle.
+This animal was chosen because of Loyola’s coat of arms, which depicts two wolves peering into a cauldron over a fire.

-Ignatius of Loyola, named after the university, was a warrior in his youth, and his family was renowned for their generosity.
+Ignatius of Loyola, after whom the university was named, was a warrior in his youth, and his family was renowned for their generosity.
 According to legend, food in the kettles was still available for the wolves after the soldiers had been fed.
 The wolf became a symbol of nobility and virtue.
 The wolf is dressed in a sports sweater with the emblem featuring the arched “Loyola” inscription linking it to the university.
 The university’s name is repeated on the upper rim of the oval, creating a sense of protection and unity.

 Students named the wolf LU Wolf, strengthening its connection to the university.
 The emblem reflects strength, resilience, loyalty to tradition, and the institution’s spiritual foundation.